Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 The city-state is pedestrian-friendly, most streets have paved sidewalks, and crossing even the busiest of roads is easy to do via overhead bridges, underpasses and crosswalks.

-The good news is that there are several excellent options for public transport in Singapore.
-Between bus routes and Mass Rapid Transit (MRT) lines, commuters can get just about anywhere they need to go, and cabs are abundant and inexpensive.
+Between bus routes and Mass Rapid Transit (MRT) lines, commuters can get just about anywhere they need to go, and cabs and ride-hailing services are abundant and inexpensive.

 Public transport in Singapore

 Expats who plan on using public transport regularly should consider buying a rechargeable EZ-Link card, which can be used on public buses, train services, taxis and a number of other services throughout Singapore.
 The EZ-Link app can be used to recharge your card, among other things.
 More information can be found on the EZ-Link website.

 The MRT in Singapore is clean and air-conditioned, and serves more than 100 stations throughout the city-state.
-MRT trains typically from 5.30am to midnight, arriving every two to three minutes during peak times and every 5 to 7 minutes during off-peak periods.
+MRT trains typically run from 5.30am to midnight, arriving every two to three minutes during peak times and every five to seven minutes during off-peak periods.